rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 the client (mysql), and some other tools we'll talk about in a bit.
 Those programs look in my.cnf to see how they should behave.

-There's a bit more to it, but basically: The "client" config section controls the mysql client, and the "mysqld" section controls the server config.
+There's a bit more to it, but basically: The **client** config section controls the mysql client, and the **mysqld** section controls the server config.

 ### Log files

 If something does go wrong the best place to start troubleshooting any program is its logs.
-By default MySQL stores its log files in the
+By default MariaDB stores its log files in the
 directory:

-    /var/log
+    /var/log/mariadb

-You may need to use sudo to get a listing of the files in that directory.
+**Note**: You might need to use `sudo` to get a listing of the files in that directory.

-If you don't find the MySQL logs in the default directory you'll need to check MySQL's config.
-Look in the my.cnf file and look for a "log_error" line, as in:
+If you don't find the logs in the default directory you'll need to check MariaDB's config.
+Look in the **my.cnf** file and look for a `log_error` line, as in:

-    log_error = /var/log/mysql/error.log
+    log_error = /var/log/mariadb/mariadb.log

-If you don't see a line like that, create one in the "mysqld" section so MySQL will use its own error log.
-We recommend using the location in the example, creating the "/var/log/mysql" directory if it doesn't already exist.
-Then restart MySQL to make the change.
+If you don't see a line like that, create one in the **mysqld** section so that MariaDB will use its own error log.
+We recommend using the location in the example, creating the **/var/log/mariadb** directory if it doesn't already exist.
+Apply the change by restarting MariaDB with the following command:

+    systemctl restart mariadb

-Make sure the log directory you choose can be written to by the user controlling the MySQL process (usually "mysql").
-The user running the process will be defined in the "user" config value for mysqld in my.cnf.
+Make sure that the log directory you choose can be written to by the user controlling the MariaDB process.

 #### Network settings